Nutrition: Breastfeeding Resources

 National Breastfeeding Month

-August is National Breastfeeding Month, a time to recognize the benefits of breastfeeding and raise awareness about the importance of support for families who provide human milk to their children.
+Each year, we celebrate August as National Breastfeeding Month.
+This is a time to recognize the benefits of breastfeeding and raise awareness about the importance of support for families who provide human milk to their children.

 We join local and national organizations to honor, support, and uplift breastfeeding families in all forms.
-Governor Evers is issuing proclamations in support of breastfeeding in our communities and recognizing the work across the state to improve the health of families.
-Related breastfeeding events and celebrations have grown to more than a month, with many beginning in August and some continuing into September.
+In 2025, related breastfeeding events and celebrations have grown to more than a month, with many beginning in August and some continuing into September.

 August is National Breastfeeding Month with the theme of, "Forward Together."
 This year’s theme centers unity, solidarity, and hope, and celebrates the strength and determination of the organizations and advocates committed to advancing policy, systems, and environmental change to improve access to human milk.
 Weekly celebrations include: